geraint0923/Embedded-System-Project/README.md

-OpenWRT-Tools
+Embedded System Project
 =============

+This repository is only for Embedded System Project.
-Some tools used on OpenWRT
+A development on OpenWRT with TP-Link MR3420